How To Help Other People Understand The Impact Of Littering

 Most of us care deeply about the places we call home.
-And that natural sense of connection gives us the power to spark real change.
-By learning about the environmental consequences of litter and sharing what we know, we can help others to protect the world around them.
+And that natural sense of connection to our neighborhoods, parks, rivers, beaches, and the people we love, gives us the power to spark real change.

-North Carolina’s anti-littering law, individuals can be fined up to $1,000 and face community service for both intentionally and unintentionally littering.
+Fun Fact: Under North Carolina’s anti-littering law, individuals can be fined up to $1,000 and face community service for both intentionally and unintentionally littering.

 Whether you're a parent, a teacher, or simply someone who wants the future generation to inherit a cleaner world, with the right tools, informed conversations, and intentional activities, we all can help our loved ones become more thoughtful of the environment and inspire them to see how their choices shape the health of our planet.